Taenerys/HackingWithSwiftLearning/README.md

 List of projects (so far):
 1. Storm Viewer: a small app that shows images when clicked.
 2. Flag Game: a small game that quiz users on country flags.
+3. A technique project (which is just to improve on Project 1)